 Bladder problems in dogs

-The first step to recognizing if your dog is unwell or suffering from a urinary problem is understanding the symptoms.
-Every dog is different, but if you see your dog displaying one of these common symptoms, it’s essential you visit your vet.
+The first step to recognizing if your dog is unwell or suffering from a urinary problem is understanding the signs.
+Every dog is different, but if you see your dog displaying one of these common signs, it’s essential you visit your veterinarian.

 Just under 20% of all urinary problems presented to vets are diagnosed as urolithiasis, also known as the formation of "stones" in the bladder or urinary tract.
-These stones are a build up of different minerals that are present in your dog’s urine; if the concentration of minerals is too great, their body struggles to get rid of them and they start to crystallize.
+Bladder stones in dogs are a build-up of different minerals that are present in your dog’s urine; if the concentration of minerals is too great, their body struggles to get rid of them and they start to crystallize.

 Treatments for dogs with urolithiasis

-Depending on the severity of the problem, your vet may decide to remove the stone surgically to prevent your dog from experiencing further discomfort.
+Depending on the severity of the problem, your veterinarian may decide to remove the stone surgically to prevent your dog experiencing further discomfort.
 However, dietary and lifestyle changes are commonly used to help dissolve any stones and prevent further ones from forming.

 Lower urinary tract infections, or UTIs, are a frequent diagnosis of urinary problems, particularly among female dogs.
-An infection normally occurs when bacteria from debris or bodily fluids enters the urinary tract accidentally, although the infection can be a symptom of a weakened immune system.
-UTIs also occur if your dog has a chronic illness such as kidney or bladder disease or diabetes.
+An infection normally occurs when bacteria from debris or bodily fluids enters the urinary tract accidentally, although the infection can be a sign of a weakened immune system.
+UTIs also occur if your dog has a chronic illness, such as kidney or bladder disease or diabetes.

 If your dog has a UTI, it will attempt to urinate frequently, often straining to do so and not necessarily being able to.
 Their urine might be cloudy or bloody, and they may dribble urine.
 They might also lick around the urinary opening to try and alleviate any irritation.
 In severe cases, your dog may also have a fever.

 Bladder problems are common in dogs, and are often related to UTIs and urolithiasis.
-The bladder is responsible for storing urine, with muscles connected to the bladder signalling to your dog when it’s time to urinate.
-Obstructions, include stones or growths, can interrupt these signals, while an infection can cause irritation and pain.
+The bladder is responsible for storing urine, with muscles connected to the bladder signaling to your dog when it’s time to urinate.
+Obstructions, including stones or growths, can interrupt these signals, while an infection can cause irritation and pain.

-The symptoms of a bladder problem can include difficulty urinating, frequent attempts to urinate, and weak or non-existent urine when your dog is eventually successful.
+The signs of a bladder problem can include difficulty urinating, frequent attempts to urinate and weak or nonexistent urine when your dog is eventually successful.
 Your dog may have a distended abdomen and be in pain, and in severe cases may lose its appetite or vomit.

-Treating bladder problems may involve your vet putting a catheter on your dog to relieve their bladder while the vet identifies the cause of the issue.
-A complete blockage of the urinary tract can be fatal, as your dog won’t be able to get rid of waste products, so your vet may recommend surgery.
+Treating bladder problems may involve your veterinarian putting a catheter on your dog to relieve their bladder while the veterinarian identifies the cause of the issue.
+A complete blockage of the urinary tract can be fatal, as your dog won’t be able to get rid of waste products, so your veterinarian may recommend surgery.
 They could also suggest medication and dietary changes to help manage any bladder problems in the future.

-Because of importance of the urinary tract in ridding your dog of toxins, it’s crucial you contact your vet if you notice any of the symptoms mentioned here.
-Your vet will be able to determine the cause and provide you with the best care possible for your pet.
+Because of importance of the urinary tract in ridding your dog of toxins, it’s crucial to contact your veterinarian if you notice any of the signs mentioned here.
+Your veterinarian will be able to determine the cause and provide you with the best care possible for your pet.